AI-Citizen/SolidGPT/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/SolidGPT?style=social)](https://twitter.com/SolidGPT)

 # 🚀 What’s this
-Chat everything with your code repository, ask repository level code questions, and discuss your requirements.
+Chat everything with your code repository, ask repository-level code questions, and discuss your requirements.
 AI scans and learns from your code to seek coding advice, develop coding plans, and generate a product requirement documents using the information in the repository.

-***Chat with Your Code Repository (Beta) Published*** Chat with everything with your code repository, ask repository level code questions, and discuss your requirements.
+***Chat with Your Code Repository (Beta) Published*** Chat with everything with your code repository, ask repository-level code questions, and discuss your requirements.
 <img width="1506" alt="Screen Shot 2023-10-18 at 11 10 47 PM" src="https://github.com/AI-Citizen/SolidGPT/assets/39673228/3164a280-755a-4f05-8848-ec61c570a420">